 - Double occupancy lodging is included.
 If you are traveling solo, we will match you with another traveler of the same gender.
 However, you may pay a single supplement to have your own room.

-- All meals are included (only dinner on the first day and breakfast on the last day), as well as gratuity for these meals.
+- Except for one dinner we purposely leave "open" to explore on your own, all meals are included (only dinner on the first day and breakfast on the last day), as well as gratuity for these meals.

 - All of your ground and sea transportation is included once you meet your guides on the first day.